StackVista/stackstate-docs/use/views/README.md

 ## View health state

-A view is also a tool to make a clear selection of components for which you want to get an event notification for.
-Typically these are services which provide business value to a team's \(internal\) customers.
+A view is also a tool to define a clear selection of components for which you want to receive a event notifications.
+Typically, these are services that provide business value to a team's \(internal\) customers.
 StackState can define a single health state for any given set of components stored as a view.
-The calculation for the state for these components might be a simple count, but it could also be something more complex, for example:
+The calculation for a view's health state might be a simple count, but it could also be something more complex, for example:

-* If service A and service B are working find, then the view health state should be `CLEAR`
+* If service A and service B are working fine, then the view health state should be `CLEAR`.
-* If service A has a problem, set the view health state to `DEVIATING`
+* If service A has a problem, the view health state should be `DEVIATING`.
 * If service B is is not in a `CLEAR` state, set the view health state to `CRITICAL`.

-A view can be in the following health states:
+A view can have any of the health states listed below, it is reported as a coloured dot using the same colors as used for component and relation health state.
+If the view is healthy, the circle will be green, if there are problems it will be orange or red.
+If the view health state is not enabled, the circle will be grey.:

 * Green - `CLEAR` - There is nothing to worry about.
 * Orange - `DEVIATING` - Something may require your attention.
 * Red - `CRITICAL` - Attention is needed right now, because something is broken.
 * Gray - `UNKNOWN` - The view does not have a view health state.

+In the StackState UI, the view health state is always reported next to the view name:

+* All views: The view overview screen
+* Starred views: The view overview screen and the main menu
+* The current view: The view details pane and the top bar

+![View health state in details pane and top bar]

-To enable view health state put the `View Health State Enabled` to on when creating or editing the view.
+To enable view health state, set `View Health State Enabled` to **on** when you create or edit a view.
 Read more about how to [configure the view health state](../health-state-and-event-notifications/configure-view-health.md).

 ## Create a view